derykmakgill/website/testbtc.md

 James A. Donald [critisizes](http://mailing-list-archive.cryptoanarchy.wiki/archive/1995/10/cedf031887bdce1f992b8382dc4c27486c61a68bebd117b9bf2818fa2d6dbe23/) the early electronic cash for having high fees.

->While Chaum is a brilliant cryptographer, he is an incompetent businessman
->
->He has demonstrated this in numerous ways.
->
->The latest being "Cash" where the bank skims off 4% to 10% every time.
->
->No one is going to use digicash under these kinds of terms and conditions.
+>While Chaum is a brilliant cryptographer, he is an incompetent businessman.
+He has demonstrated this in numerous ways.
+The latest being "Cash" where the bank skims off 4% to 10% every time.
+No one is going to use digicash under these kinds of terms and conditions.

 ---